CPS reviewing Whitney Young dean's 'disturbing' comments on Trayvon Martin

 In another video, a student says it’s disrespectful for non-black people to use the N-word, just as it would be disrespectful for non-queer people to use the word “queer.”

-Fanning replies, “So you can use the term paddywagon?” referring to a derogatory term for Irish people.
-The student replies they have never used the word, and Fanning balks, saying repeatedly, “You’ve never used that term?
+Fanning replies, “So you can use the term paddywagon?” referring to a term that is derogatory toward the Irish.
+The student replies they have never used the word, and Fanning replies “You’ve never used that term?
 Never?”

 Fanning comments in the video that words either are derogatory or they aren’t, regardless of who’s using them.